 14. Turn on the AC

-No matter how cold a day may be here in California, when we shoot a home, we get hot!
-So, if you can get the AC running before we get there, we will greatly appreciate it :)
+This is not necessary, but no matter how cold a day may be here in California, when we shoot a home, we get hot!
+So, if you are able to get the AC running before we get there, we will greatly appreciate it :)

 15. Make the home smell nice